IQSS/dataverse/doc/sphinx-guides/source/installation/prerequisites.rst

 ImageMagick
 -----------

-The Dataverse software uses `ImageMagick <https://www.imagemagick.org>`_ to generate thumbnail previews of PDF files.
+The Dataverse Software uses `ImageMagick <https://www.imagemagick.org>`_ to generate thumbnail previews of PDF files.
 This is an optional component, meaning that if you don't have ImageMagick installed, there will be no thumbnails for PDF files, in the search results and on the dataset pages; but everything else will be working.
 (Thumbnail previews for non-PDF image files are generated using standard Java libraries and do not require any special installation steps).

 Installing and configuring ImageMagick
 ======================================